+There is a growing infrastructure for textile recovery in Massachusetts.
 Most textile collectors, charity organizations, and processors will separate out material that may be re-sold or reused as-is.
 There are both domestic and international outlets for these textiles.
 The remaining material can be converted into industrial wiping cloths or shredded and converted into new products such as insulation or carpet padding.

 Learn more about recycling other materials